yuval-beiser/algo-trading/AllCode.md

 //(crossind1 = true) or (crossind2= true)
 //)
 and
-crossind1 = true and crossind2 = False
+crossind1 = true
+//and crossind2 = False
 Then
 begin
 if crossind1 = true   and crossind2 = False then shortbuyingPower3 =2;